 Zaatari has also come a long way in the past 14 months.

 Kilian Kleinschmidt, the UN “mayor” in charge, told this website that for the first year after it opened in mid-2012 it was “a storage facility for human beings” with tents on naked sand.

 “The situation was tense.
 There was lots of violence.
 We had more than 100 violent demonstrations – stone throwing at our base camp and injured staff every month.”

 Heinke Veit, an official at the EU embassy in Amman, which has spent more than €50 million on aid in the past two years, noted: “People came from green fields in Syria to this dust bowl.
 They felt like they had landed on Mars.”

 Today, Zaatari is home to 100,000 Syrians from the Sunni Muslim majority which opposes President Bashar Assad’s Alawite Muslim government.
 It is the second largest refugee camp in the world after Dadaab in Kenya and what Kleinschmidt calls the fourth largest “city” in Jordan.

 It has six schools, four hospitals, and several kindergartens, playgrounds, and mosques, donated by Bahrain, Italy, Morocco, Qatar, Saudi Arabia, and the US.

-The Champs-Elysees area hosts 4,000 small businesses.
-There are mini-supermarkets with trolleys, karate clubs, wedding-dress hire, pet shops, and travel agencies.
+The Champs-Elysees hosts 4,000 small businesses.
+There are mini-supermarkets, karate clubs, wedding-dress shops, pet stores, and travel agencies.
 Kleinschmidt estimates that €10 million a month changes hands in the camp’s “GDP”.